-The Company measures certain financial assets and liabilities at fair value on a recurring basis.
+The Company measures and records certain financial assets and liabilities at fair value on a recurring basis.
 GAAP provides a fair value hierarchy that prioritizes the inputs to valuation techniques used to measure fair value.
 The hierarchy gives the highest priority, referred to as Level 1, to quoted prices in active markets for identical assets and liabilities.
-The next priority, referred to as Level 2, is given to quoted prices for similar assets or liabilities in active markets or quoted prices for identical or similar assets or liabilities in markets that are not active, that is, markets in which there are few transactions for the asset or liability.
+The next priority, referred to as Level 2, is given to quoted prices for similar assets or liabilities in active markets or quoted prices for identical or similar assets or liabilities in markets that are not active; that is, markets in which there are few transactions for the asset or liability.
 The lowest priority, referred to as Level 3, is given to unobservable inputs.
-See Note 5 for fair value information related to the Company's derivative liabilities, which are the only assets or liabilities carried at fair value by the Company on a recurring basis at September 30, 2013.
-The table below reflects the level of the inputs used in the Company's fair value calculation for instruments carried at fair value.
+The table below reflects the level of the inputs used in the Company's fair value calculation for instruments carried at fair value at:

-Quoted Prices G. 101 Significant Active Markets (Level 1) Significant Observable Inputs (Level 2) Unobservable Inputs (Level Total Fair Value Derivative liability - warrants \$ - \$ - \$ 4,106,224 \$ 4,106,224 Derivative liability - conversion option - - - -
+Quoted Prices in Active Markets (Level 1) Significant Observable Inputs (Level 2) Significant Unobservable Inputs (Level Total Fair Value June 30, 2014 Derivative liability - warrants \$ - \$ - \$ 2,388,522 \$ 2,388,522 December 31, 2013 Derivative liability - warrants \$ - \$ - \$ 3,747,858 \$ 3,747,858